ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 };
 ```

 Here, the type `Person` is an open record type defined with an `inclusive-record-type-descriptor` by using the `"{"` and `"}"` delimiters.
-An open record is not limited to the fields that are declared in the record type, so we can set additional fields that are not explicitly mentioned in the type descriptor.
+An open record is not limited to the fields that are declared in the record type.
+Therefore, you can set additional fields that are not explicitly mentioned in the type descriptor.

 The earlier `DoorState` record type was defined explicitly as a closed record type with an exclusive-record-type-descriptor by using the `"{|"` and `"|}"` delimiters.
 Therefore, we were able to list out all the possible shapes in the `DoorState` type.
 If this type was defined as an open record, we would have an infinite number of shapes since `DoorState` values can have any arbitrary field set in the code.